 When damaged parts are replaced, identical parts should be used.
-If the identical replacement part is not locally available, check the parts list for the proper Motorola part number and order the part from the nearest Motorola Communications parts center listed in the Piece Parts section of this manual.
+If the identical replacement part is not locally available, check the parts list for the proper Motorola part number and order the part from the nearest center listed under Replacement Parts Ordering on page A-1.